 Key Stage 3

-Pupils in KS3 have the equivalent to one lesson a week over the 3 years.
-They will complete programming projects, digital literacy projects and e-safety and cyber security projects.
-Pupils will also complete a range of projects and tasks which will develop their basic computing and IT skills.
+Over the three years of KS3, pupils will complete a range of projects and tasks which will develop their fundamental computing and IT skills.
 This includes the basic skills of using word processing and presentation software while developing good IT habits.
-Currently the department teaches both block-based programming and text-based programming using Scratch, EduBlocks and Python.
-Pupils will also explore more widely the functions of computers, the history of computers and a range of contemporary computing topics such as; Big Data, The Internet of Things, and Augmented Reality.
+Pupils explore the uses of computers, the history of computers and a range of contemporary computing topics such as; The Internet of Things, Animation and Augmented Reality.
 Programming is gradually introduced over the 3 years and students in Year 9 create an animation using Blender and explore how data is stored on a computer.

-Pupils take part in several national competitions such as Amazon’s AWS GetIT, the Bebras Challenge and the Oxford Computing Challenge where students can use their knowledge and skills.
+Pupils take part in several national competitions such as the Bebras Challenge and the Oxford Computing Challenge where students can use their knowledge and skills.
 Year 7 visit the National Museum of Computing at Bletchley Park to tie in with their components of a computer topic.

 Key Stage 4

-GCSE Computing is delivered over 2 years following the OCR GCSE specification and builds on the skills and knowledge taught in KS3.
+GCSE Computer Science is delivered over 2 years following the OCR GCSE Computer Science specification (J277) and builds on the skills and knowledge taught in KS3.